dessn/Pippin/README.md

   -c, --check        Check that the input config is valid but don't actually run any tasks.
   -s, --start        Start at this task and refresh everything after it.
 Number of string accepted -f, --finish       Finish at this stage.
 For example -f 3 or -f CLASSIFY to run up to and including classification.
+  -p, --permission   Fix permissions and groups on all output, don't rerun
 ```

 For an example, to have a verbose output configuration run and only do data preparation and simulation,